 Every week between now and the one-year anniversary of the Pulse Nightclub shootings, Orlando Weekly will profile a person killed on June 12, 2016.
 This week: Luis Vielma

 When his co-workers raised their wands for Luis Vielma outside the Hogwarts castle at Universal Orlando, they remembered the fallen Gryffindor for his bravery and kindness.

-After Vielma's death on June 12 in a mass shooting at the gay nightclub Pulse, J.K.
+After Vielma's death, J.K.
 Rowling, the creator of the world he loved so much, sent a wreath of red flowers to his funeral and a handwritten card.

 "To Luis, who died for love," the author wrote.
 "You will never be forgotten."

 Vielma was buried in his parents' hometown, Coyuca de Catalán, Mexico.
 Near the candles, plush toys and flowers left in a memorial at Pulse, his family left a poster decorated with pictures of the young man and hearts.

 "Living in this world without you is not easy, but I know that God has you in his arms," his younger sister, Kim Vielma, wrote.
 "I remember that last tight hug I gave you before I went to Mexico, you tried letting me go sooner but I held on tight to annoy you. ...
 Luis, you made me the wonderful person I am today.
 I can't wait to have my first dance with you in heaven.
 Brian and I looked up to you as the perfect human being you were.
 We all need your strength and love to push forward.
 We love you and adore you with all of our hearts.
 Nothing will ever change that.
 I love you so much Luis.
 I'll see you again soon."

 Subscribe now to get the latest news delivered right to your inbox.